TACC-Cloud/cc-tapis-v2-app/README.rst

 New app templates are always welcome !

-If you have new app templates to contribute, please follow the steps below:
+If you have a new app template to contribute, please join our `Slack <http://bit.ly/join-tapis>`_ channel.

+Here is what happens when you contribute towards our repository:
-- Create a pull request to the **main** branch with the new features.
+  - You create a pull request to the **main** branch with the new features.
-- The pull request will be reviewed and merged by the maintainer of this repository.
+  - We review the pull request and merge it.
-- Once a new template is added, it will be added to **catalog.json** to update the list of existing templates.
+  - The new template is added to the **catalog.json** to update the list of existing templates.

+Hooray, thank you for contributing!